-The CGP imported these 42 characters into the repertoire, raising the total number to 19745 (CGP R3).
-However, all these 42 characters will have reflexive mappings of type "out-of-repertoire-var" in Chapter 6.
+The CGP imported these 42 characters into the LGR, raising the total number of code points listed to 19,745 (CGP R3).
+However, all these 42 characters have reflexive mappings of type "out-of-repertoire-var" in Chapter 6.
+They are therefore not considered part of the “repertoire” and any labels containing one of these code points will be invalid.
+They are listed merely to provide the requisite entries for symmetric and transitive out-of-repertoire variants.

-Finally, CGP generated the repertoire through the steps from 5.2.1 to 5.2.4, the formation process is llustrated as the following figure:
+Finally, CGP generated the repertoire through the steps from 5.2.1 to 5.2.4, using the formation process illustrated in the following figure:

 Figure 6: CGP R3 repertoire components